5 Reasons to Get an Internship

 - As an Extended Job Interview, It Might Land You a Job

 Not only does an internship allow you to have a taste of a future career, it also allows a potential future employer to check you out and vice versa.
-Some employers see the internship as an extended job interview and if you impress them during the few months you are there, then they may even ask you to stay, or offer you a full-time position when you have gained your diploma.
+Some employers see the it as an extended job interview and if you impress them during the few months you are there, then they may even ask you to stay, or offer you a full-time position when you have gained your diploma.
 Treating an internship as an extended job interview is a good way to approach your internship and will give you useful skills and experience for your future career search.

 - Develop Your Professional Network and Gain Valuable References